nixonlab/HOPE_informatics_core/tutorials/generate_ssh_keys.md

 Highlight this output in the terminal and copy it (Ctrl + C on Linux, Cmd + C on macOS).

-Send your public key to hreyesgopar@northwell.edu.
+Send your public key to hreyesgopar@northwell.edu

 Congratulations, You’ve successfully generated an SSH key using the ED25519 protocol.
 You'll be able to test your connection to the server very soon.